Muhammad al-Rabou'e

 Mohammed Shu’i Al-Rabu’i, also spelled Mohammed Shùi Al-Rabù and Muhammad al-Rabou'e, (1976? – 13 February 2010), was a Yemeni journalist for the monthly magazine Al-Qahira and was killed at his home in the Bani Qa'is District, Hajjah Governorate of Yemen, where he worked for 11 years reporting on crime and corruption cases.
 His last articles were about a local criminal gang known as the Aouni family, who allegedly were involved in child trafficking.
 Five members of the Aouni gang killed al-Rabou'e on 13 February 2010 after being released from jail for a previous attack on al-Rabou'e in 2009.

 Al-Rabou'e's was one of 44 journalists killed in 2010.
 His death prompted some Yemeni political leaders to meet to discuss how to end violent targeting of journalists in Yemen.
 He was the first journalist killed in Yemen since the 1990 unification.

+The Committee to Protect Journalists (CPJ) reported that he was murdered by a criminal group, and that the local police arrested five members of the Aouni family, "in retaliation for the reporter's coverage of their alleged criminal activities, including accusations of child trafficking."